gavinIRL/RHBot/README.md

 ### Version 4 - Follower Bot, Loot Pickup, Basic Combat, Stock Movements/Actions in Town
 Version 3 with the stock town movements during levelling automated (at least to lvl 10).
 Will consist of multiple hotkeys for the bot to carry out the stock actions.
 Plan to integrate into the existing bot rather than having an additional bot.
 Aim to have it running on main pc also for quick record and distribute purposes.

+### Version 5 - Follower Bot, Loot Pickup, Basic Combat, Town Movements through Socket from Primary User
+Version 4 with an alternative method of communication to the bots from the primary user, will allow a single set of inputs/actions to be sent to all connected bots.
+More flexible than record->distribute->play used in Version 4.

+### Version 6 - Follower Bot, Loot Pickup, Basic Combat, Town Movements through Socket from Primary User, Automatic Sell and Repair
+Version 5 with the ability for the bots to automatically sell all (useless) loot and repair all gear at end of a level.

-### Version 5 - Standalone Bot with Loot Pickup, Full Combat, Single-Level Clear
+### Version 7 - Standalone Bot with Single-Level Clear
-Taking the loot pickup and combat skills from Version 4 but with an independent navigation system.
+Taking all of the features from Version 6 but with an independent navigation system.
 The idea will be to identify the current area and follow a pre-programmed route through the area either as quickly as possible or as thoroughly as possible.
+Will clear a level and then wait for the user to either choose a new

-### Version 6 - Standalone Bot with Loot Pickup, Full Combat, Sell and Repair, Multi-Level Clear
+### Version 8 - Standalone Bot with Loot Pickup, Full Combat, Multi-Level Clear
-Version 5 with the additional ability to perform the buy/sell actions required at the end of each level, and start another level.
+Version 7 with the additional ability to perform the buy/sell actions required at the end of each level, and start another level.

 ## All Other Planned Features
 The following are features not explicitly mentioned in the previous section that will be implemented.